Howakyl/github-practice/github-lab-answers.md

 1) git branch
 2) git checkout <name>
 3) to make and then test changes that aren't on the master or "production" branch.

+1) you would use git merge if you have two branches with unique commits, and want to merge them into one branch (such as the master branch).
+2)git push -u origin master